Blog

 Fun Fact;

 Most states have a state nickname, state flower, or even a state insect.
 But a state smell?
-New Mexico legislators are considering legislation to recognize “roasted chile” as the External link opens in new tab or windowofficial state aroma.
+New Mexico legislators are considering legislation to recognize “roasted chile” as the official state aroma.
 The proposal came from a fifth grade class in New Mexico, and it goes hand in hand with the chile being New Mexico’s state vegetable.

 That’s Money - Kendrick Lamar & Ray Dalio - Invest in Yourself, Slow Money Wins the Race